luizpericolo/styleguide/board-team/README.md

 ### Frontend

-In the front end our structure is a bit different.
-We having the structure based on the domain and then we break it down into components, containers, and helpers.
+In the frontend our structure is a bit different.
+We have the structure based on the domain and then we break it down into components, containers, and helpers.
 It helps us to find components of the application faster.
 ```
 board
   |—— base